 Note 3 - If you feel that you can't get your active blade into your helper's hands, get as close as you can and stop for a couple of seconds so that your helper realises you have a problem.
 He than grabs your active blade and pulls it up until it is on the surface in a good STRIKE POSITION.
 He holds it there while you strike.

-When you can roll on the left, try it on the left.
+When you can roll on one side, try it on the other.
 The technique is just a mirror of the instructions above, except for the amount you twist your wrist in 10 above.

 Less muscle, more technique